MicahElliott/pacrat/README.md

 - `uni` — "universal" general purpose target that can have any shell commands
 - `post` — a post-operation step performed after all others; can be done in any mode (eg, useful after a clone/pull)
 - `upgrade` — special command for upgrading when standard package manager wouldn't know what to do
+- `manual` — an instruction for how to manually get packages that cannot be auto-downloaded
+- `instruct` — present a blocking user instruction to take action before proceeding with run

 Versioning: